 - 100% blower speed control

-- optional quick change feature (halves changeover times)
+- Optional quick change feature (reduces changeover time by 50% or more)

 The operator friendliness is assured by the limited number of buttons and switches and the operator alerts that indicate an off center or “breathing” bubble.
 The DIBC system can be integrated into any Addex or non-Addex complete line control system.